MJoergen/nexys4ddr/dyoc/ep2_-_Binary_Digits/README.md

 each with a single responsibility.
 So we will keep comp.vhd as the top level block describing the entire computer, but move any logic into smaller parts.
 So far we only have a VGA block, but eventually we'll have blocks for CPU, Memory, and Keyboard.
+We will leave the clock divider in comp.vhd for now.

-The directory vga/ will contain three files:
+The directory vga will contain three files:
 * sync.vhd   : Generates the internal pixel counters
 * digits.vhd : Generates the colour and synchronization, as function of the internal pixel counters.